lzhbrian/texture-synthesis-papers/README.md

-# Texture Synthesis Papers with code
+# Texture synthesis papers

-A constantly updating collection of texture synthesis papers with code.
+A constantly updating collection of texture synthesis papers with code, organized by [Tzu-Heng Lin](https://lzhbrian.me), PKU.

 Papers are ordered in arXiv first version submitting time (if applicable).